 It must become a part of your daily life, otherwise, it will be sacrificed for whims and moments of weakness.

-STEP 10: Live your life That?s it.
+STEP 10:• Live your life That?s it.
 You are in control of your situation rather than the situation controlling you.
-The markets will be continue to remain volatile, a major "bear market" is coming at some point, and there will be lot's of opportunities to make money along the way.
+The markets will continue to remain volatile as a more important?bear market? •takes hold in the next year or so.
+The good news is that there will be lots of opportunities to make money along the way.
 But that is just how it works.
-As long as you work your plan, the plan will work for you and you will reach your goals?eventually.
-There is no "get rich quick" plan.
-So, live your life, enjoy your family and do whatever it is that you do best.
-Most importantly, make your portfolio work as hard for you as you did for the money you put into it.
+As long as you work your•plan, the plan will work for you, and you will reach your goals?eventually.
+There is no?get rich quick?•plan.
+So, live your life, enjoy your family, and do whatever it is that you do best.Most importantly, make your portfolio work as hard for you as you did for the money you put into it.